-The room was outfitted in neutral tones, with the rug, pillows and dining chairs adding a nice vibrant touch of color.
-At one end of the living room were two doors – one of them lead to the bathroom (which matched the master bath) and the other to the kitchen.
-I couldn’t take a decent photo of either, but I suggest you check out the video if you’re interested in a more comprehensive look at both (excuse the annoying sound of my sandals, which I was completely oblivious to at the time).
+The room was decorated in neutral tones, with the rug, pillows and dining chairs adding a vibrant touch of color.
+At one end of the living room were two doors.
+One of them lead to the bathroom (which matched the master bath) and the other to the kitchen.
+I couldn’t take a decent photo of either, but I suggest you check out the video if you’re interested in a more comprehensive look at both.
+Excuse the annoying sound of my sandals, which I was completely oblivious to at the time.

 Now on to the main attraction: The infinity pool.
-At 430 sqft it was larger than the one in the Pool Suite and offered infinitely better views (no lame pun intended).
+At 430 sqft, it was larger than the one in the Pool Suite and offered infinitely better views (no lame pun intended).
 The pool was four feet deep, with a fountain at the far end.
-There is a glass barrier at one end of the pool as well as by the balcony, so that should alleviate any safety concerns.
+There is a glass barrier at one end of the pool and the balcony, which should alleviate any safety concerns.
 International

 a**holes pop stars might appreciate the fact that the deck, or the interior of the suite for that matter, can’t be seen from the beach, providing plenty of privacy.
-Unfortunately, you’re not going to catch the sunset on this part of the island, but you can catch the sunrise, which one of the waiters at RIN told us to check out.
+Unfortunately, you’re not going to catch the sunset on this part of the island.
+You can, however, catch the sunrise.
 At 6 AM I opted to sleep in.

 The only bad part about my stay at the Conrad?
 It was short at just four nights.
 I can’t wait to come back, for at least a week next time.
-I can’t recommend the Conrad Bali enough.
-When you factor in the many generous elite benefits, there’s really no other chain resort (at least in all of the research I did beforehand) that stacks up.
+I really can’t recommend the Conrad Bali enough.
+When you factor in the many generous elite benefits, there’s really no other chain resort that stacks up.
 If you want a resort that doesn’t have that overcrowded cruise ship feel, then the Conrad Bali (the Conrad Suites section in particular) is a great choice.

 Subscribe to Blog via Email